Divya4242/aws-kops-kubernetes-fullstack-app/README.md

     ```sh
     kubectl get ns
     ```

-You should see a namespace named `ingress-nginx`.
+You should see a namespace named `ingress-nginx` as output.

 > [!TIP]
 > The **NGINX Ingress Controller** is the runtime component that actively manages traffic, while the **NGINX Ingress Resource File** is a configuration artifact that defines the desired behavior for that traffic within the Kubernetes ecosystem. (same like we deploy nginx web server(nginx ingress controller) for serving content to user and reverse proxy and deployment.conf(nginx ingress resource file) in sites availiable that define the servername, listning port, etc.)